11-Day Highlights of South Africa

 We exit Swaziland at the Onverwacht border post.
 Once in Zululand, we travel southwards to Hluhluwe and arrive at our private lodge for check-in.
 Then we embark on another exciting open vehicle safaris continuing into the evening.
 We return for a well-deserved dinner and overnight.
 Overnight Zulu Nyala Lodge

-DAYS 05 & 6.
+DAY 05.
 Hluhluwe-Imfolozi Park – St Lucia (iSimangaliso) – Durban

-After an early breakfast, we travel to Hluhluwe Imfolozi Reserve and enter the reserve for another two hours of great wildlife viewing in the Big Five Reserve where the white rhino was saved from extinction.
-From here we travel to the village of St Lucia and join a boat cruise on the estuary of the famous Lake St Lucia (proclaimed a World Heritage Site in 1999).
+After an early breakfast, we travel to Hluhluwe Imfolozi Reserve and enter the reserve for another two hours of great wildlife viewing in the Big Five Reserve, where the white rhino was saved from extinction.

+From here, we travel to the village of St Lucia and join a boat cruise on the estuary of the famous Lake St Lucia (proclaimed a World Heritage Site in 1999).
 The lake is a wildlife paradise with bird species such as fish eagle, Goliath heron and many more.
 Your skipper/guide will show you the world of the hippo and the crocodile and the other mystic inhabitants of the “deep”.
 After this unforgettable experience, we travel to Durban, South Africa’s holiday Mecca.
-Overnight at the City Lodge Umhlanga Ridge or a hotel of your choice.
+Overnight at the Capital Pearls Hotel.

 Durban is an intriguing cultural blend of East, West, and Africa.
 Its endless summer climate, effervescent and lukewarm ocean lined with golden beaches, offers a subtropical carnival atmosphere all year round.
-Our tour of this bustling metropolis boasting the busiest port in Africa and often called the cultural ‘melting pot’ of the country, includes a drive past the so-called Apartheid Beaches, the Golden Mile, the impressive developments at the new Point Waterfront area, and the city centre.
+Our tour of this bustling metropolis boasting the busiest port in Africa and often called the country’s cultural ‘melting pot’ includes a drive past the so-called Apartheid Beaches, the Golden Mile, the impressive developments at the new Point Waterfront area, and the city centre.
 We stop at the Indian Market where you can bargain for souvenirs and spices.
 Our last visit is to the Botanical Gardens.

 DAY 07.
 Durban – Drakensberg – Sani Pass

-Drive inland to the capital of KwaZulu-Natal, for a brief city tour.
+Drive inland to the capital of KwaZulu-Natal for a brief city tour.
 Stop at the railway station where Mahatma Gandhi was thrown off the train because of his skin colour and see the waiting room where he formulated his philosophy of passive resistance in the silence of the night.
 Visit the Church of the Vow built due to the Battle of Blood River between the Voortrekkers and the Zulus in 1838.
 Continue to Howick to visit the 100m high Falls and stop at the monument erected on the spot where Nelson Mandela was arrested in 1961.

 Continue through the Natal Midlands, through grassy plains scattered with villages and lush farmlands.
 Further to Underberg, a picturesque little village situated in the foothills of the majestic Drakensberg Mountains.
 Our hotel is in the lap of the mountains, another popular highlight of South Africa.
 The afternoon is at your leisure to participate in some of the organized hikes.
 Dinner and overnight are at the Sani Premier hotel.